-A student will be placed on probation if his/her cumulative GPA falls below 2.7.
+A student will be placed on academic probation at the time when his/her cumulative GPA falls below 2.50.

-A graduate student will be dismissed under one or more of the following conditions: his/her GPA continues to fall below 2.7 after one year of being on probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.
+A graduate student may be academically dismissed under one or more of the following violations of satisfactory progress: his/her cumulative GPA remains below a 2.50 after twelve more credit hours are completed while on academic probation, his/her cumulative GPA remains below 2.50 after one year of being on academic probation, lack of progress toward degree completion, or failing the comprehensive examinations twice.

 No undergraduate courses shall count toward the graduate degree.

-Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum GPA of 2.7, and passing of Part-I and Part-II comprehensive examinations.
+Requirements include, but are not limited to, twelve graduate courses (48 credit hours) at a minimum cumulative GPA of 2.50, and passing two comprehensive examinations in Algebra and Analysis.